 Located in Burnaby just east of Vancouver, Deer Lake Park offers a nice, flat, and easy walk that circles the lake and passes by a beach area, a viewing tower, and pier, all offering great scenery.
 The trails are accessible all year and are popular with residents walking dogs or just out for an afternoon stroll through the park.

 There are several areas to start the walk around Deer Lake including at the Shadbolt Centre or just off of Royal Oak Street, however, we will begin from the beach area on the east side of the lake along Sperling Avenue.
-The beach can be quite busy on warm summer days, with children swimming and playing on the playground.
+The beach can be quite busy on warm summer days with children playing on the playground.
 Go left and walk towards the small park building where the washrooms are located.
 On the other side of the building, cross the small bridge and follow the trail as it gradually climbs along the lake, away from the beach area.

 Go right at the paved road and follow the road as you pass by several houses located along the lake.
 Eventually, the pavement becomes gravel trail again as you walk towards the water and onto a wooden boardwalk.
 The old trail used to be very muddy through this section, however a new raised platform was built to make it easier on the feet as well as to protect the sensitive ecology.